MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

 1. Define percentile of **High-value customer** to enable the model to provide results that fit your business definition.
     - **Model calculation (recommended)**: The model analyzes your data and determines what a high value customer might be for your business based on your customers’ transaction history.
 The model uses a heuristic rule (inspired by the 80/20 rule or pareto principle) to find the proportion of high-value customers.
 The percentage of customers that contributed to 80% cumulative revenue for your business in the historical period are considered high-value customers.
 Typically, less than 30-40% customers contribute to 80% cumulative revenue.
 However, this number might vary depending on your business and industry.
     - **Percent of top active customers**: Define high-value customers for your business as a percentile of top active paying customers.
 For example, you can use this option to define high-value customers as top 20% of future paying customers.
-    - **Dollar amount**:  Set a monetary amount that a customer will spend at least in the projected time period.

     If your business defines high value customers in a different way, [let us know as we would love to hear](https://go.microsoft.com/fwlink/?linkid=2074172).